Guzmania: Care, Planting, and Advice

 The Guzmania in a nutshell

-- The Guzmania forms a rosette of ribbon-like, flexible and glossy leaves
+• The Guzmania forms a rosette of ribbon-like, flexible, and glossy leaves.

-- Its underdeveloped root system demands a light, well-draining compost to prevent water stagnation
+• Its underdeveloped root system demands a light, well-draining compost to prevent water stagnation.

 The Guzmania is a remarkable tropical plant belonging to the Bromeliaceae family, cultivated in our climate as a houseplant.
 It is prized for its decorative foliage and spectacular exotic flowering.
-Native to the humid forests of Central and South America, it adapts perfectly to indoor cultivation thanks to its moderate light requirements and its ability to thrive in warm, humid environments.
+Native to the humid forests of Central and South America, it adapts perfectly to indoor cultivation due to its moderate light requirements and ability to thrive in warm, humid environments.

 Botany and description